Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 Re running jobs uses the same workflow file, even if the file was changed, and uses the same original inputs.

 ### 6.2: Create Changelog
-The changelog generation task allows for fast, detailed and consistent changelogs every update.
+The workflow allows for fast, detailed and consistent changelogs every update.

+This workflow does not run automatically.

 When run, the options are (excluding the [branch selection](#activating-the-workflow-on-another-branch) available to all workflows):